Sjord/Sjord.github.io/_posts/2023-04-28-encrypting-identifiers.md

 date: 2023-08-02
 ---

-In the previous post, I suggested encrypting identifiers in URLs.
+In the [previous post](/2023/04/26/identifiers-uuid-ulid-security/), I suggested encrypting identifiers in URLs.
 However, it turns out there is no straightforward way to do this.
 The current best practice is to don't do it at all, and use a database mapping instead.
-So in this post we explore the problems and what it would take to encrypt identifiers anyway.
+In this speculative post we explore the problem and what it would take to encrypt identifiers anyway.

 ## Introduction